GoogleCloudPlatform/cluster-toolkit/community/modules/compute/schedmd-slurm-gcp-v5-node-group/README.md

     partition_name: compute
 ```

+## Custom Images

+For more information on creating valid custom images for the node group VM
+instances or for custom instance templates, see our [vm-images.md] documentation
+page.

+[vm-images.md]: ../../../../docs/vm-images.md

 ## Support
 The HPC Toolkit team maintains the wrapper around the [slurm-on-gcp] terraform
 modules.
 For support with the underlying modules, see the instructions in the